 Such was the birth of the Munster Koach, at least on TV.
 The real story is widely misunderstood and we’ll leave it for now for another day.

-It was easy for the Erv Campbell T-Bucket to be cast in a television show, because its beauty was evident and the subtle pinstriping really accented the car’s lines.
+It was easy for the Erv Campbell T-Bucket to be cast in a television show, because its beauty was evident and the subtle pinstriping by Ron York really accented the car’s lines.

 It was built to be not only beautiful with its striking fire orange paint finish, but also versatile with its sharp looking collapsible white top.

 Top up or down, it look equally great and was able to capture its share of show awards as Erv and wife Rae proudly display.
-It was reported that Erv invested 5000 hours of his own time in the T’s construction and it shows.
+Remember that Erv invested 5000 hours of his own time in the T’s construction and it shows.

 For a 50+ year survivor I’d say that Erv Campbell’s T-Bucket has held up rather well.
 When one considers that decades ago hot rods were considered relatively low value and of little historic significance.
 Changes were common and something like a custom paint finish from the 1960s didn’t have the life expectancy of today’s.
 So such changes are natural and not to be criticized.
 They can always be put back to original appearance, depending on a current owner’s desires.